Acts & Regulations

 Who Needs This Registration?

-Anyone who wants to train as a funeral director in Nova Scotia.
+Anyone who wants to act as an apprentice funeral director and train in Nova Scotia.

 Issuing Department / Agency: